wangziqi2013/wangziqi2013.github.io/_posts/2018-05-25-Coherence-Protocol-for-Translarent-Management-of-Scratchpad-Memories-in-Shared-Memory-Manycore-Arch.markdown

 alignment.
 The granularity is determined in the runtime by the compiler.
 The SPM interface allows the application to specify the granularity of mapping by setting the values of a base mask register and offset mask register.

-The coherence checking works as follows.
-When a base virtual address is generated, both the local filter and the SPM directory
+The coherence protocol works as follows.
+When a base virtual address is generated, both the local filter and the SPM directory are searched in parallel, in addition to the TLB and L1 set.
+If the address hits the SPM directory, then it is mapped by a local SPM, and hence the target address is rewritten using the SPM address.
+If the addresses misses in the SPM directory, but his the local filter, then we know the address is not mapped by any remote SPM.
+The target address is used to access the cache hierarchy using the translated physical address.